Attio glossary

 Records

-Records are created when you sync your email, or can be manually added by you and your team.
-You can click an all records page (such as Companies or People) under Records in your sidebar to see every record in your workspace for each object you are using.
+Records are created when you sync your email, or they can be manually added by you and your team.
+You can think of a record as a row in a spreadsheet.

 Attributes